UchihaItachiSama/netdevops-lab/phase-1/eapi/Demo/README.md

 ## Demo-2

 - Using `EapiClientLib` we will locally connect to EAPI and get output of few show commands
-- Edit `demo-2.py` with relevant switch IP address and login credentials as per your ATD lab setup.
 - Copy `demo-2.py` to any of the switches using `scp`

 ```shell